g3tsyst3m/g3tsyst3m.github.io/_posts/2025-7-21-Buffer Overflows in the Modern Era - Part 4.md

 Well we're almost there guys!
 First, let's go over what we've accomplished so far.
 We have explored, quite in depth I might add, the useage of `x64dbg`.
 You should now have a solid understanding on how to navigate our vulnerable program in `x64dbg`, and locating and implementing ROP gadgets.
 We've also managed to use ROP gadgets to setup the necessary arguments for `VirtualAlloc`.
 So, we've allocated space for the highly anticipated shellcode we wish to execute, and now we're left with locating and executing `memcpy` so we can transfer the shellcode off the stack to the region of memory we've previously allocated.

-***The Shellcode***
--
+***Encoding our Shellcode - Preparations and Explanation*** -

-Here's what we're using for our shellcode.
-It's just your usual spawning a calc shellcode 😸  But there's a bit more to this shellcode than meets the eye 👁️  I unintentionally coded the vulnerable executable using the following code:
+We will ultimately be spawning the ever familiar Windows calculator shellcode 😸  But there's a bit more to our shellcode payload than meets the eye 👁️  Let me elaborate a bit...so, I unintentionally coded the vulnerable executable using the following code:

 ```cpp
 void vulnerable_function() {